 A leave of absence may only be granted to students who are matriculated and in good academic and financial standing.
 All students returning from a leave of absence must contact the Registrar's Office no later than December 1 for reactivation in the spring semester and August 1 for reactivation for the fall semester.
 Students who are granted a leave of absence before the end of the drop/add period will have no notation on their record for that semester.
 Students granted a leave after the add/drop period and through the last day of classes will have a grade of "WX" on their record for that semester.

-Students are advised to contact Student Accounts and Financial Aid regarding refunds, loan deferment/repayment and eligibility for further aid.
+\Students are advised to contact Student Accounts and Fibe completion of core courses or an indication of required class status, such as a junior or senior.
+Courses list prereqnancial Aid regarding refunds, loan deferment/repayment and eligibility for further aid.